-- Modern tooling, which facilitates the collaboration with crates and cargo to manage dependency and packages more easily and cleanly.
+- Modern tooling, which facilitates collaboration with crates and cargo to manage dependency and packages more easily and cleanly.

 Therefore, we have chosen to use the Rust SGX SDK, also known as the Apache Teaclave SGX SDK, to leverage Rust for our project.

-The Rust SGX SDK helps developers write applications for Intel SGX secure enclaves in Rust and provides a thin layer around the linux-sgx SDK provided by Intel.
+The Rust SGX SDK helps developers write applications for Intel SGX secure enclaves in Rust and provides a thin layer around the Linux-sgx SDK provided by Intel.
 Its security approach is detailed in the article Towards Memory Safe Enclave Programming with Rust-SGX.

-B - Why we chose tract as an AI backend
+B - Why we chose Tract as an AI backend

 To fully leverage the Rust SGX SDK, we have decided to have a pure Rust AI backend, and we have chosen to leverage tract, a Rust ONNX inference solution.